Mermade/openapi-gui/README.md

 4. Navigate to `http://localhost:8080` in your favorite browser.
 5. When you're done, shut down the server by running `docker stop openapi-gui && docker rm openapi-gui`

+Or you can pull the pre-built Docker image:

+* `docker pull mermade/openapi-gui`

 ### Limitations

 * OpenAPI-GUI will de-reference shared parameters.